nagarkarv/k8s-kateyes/README.md

 ## Installation Requirements

-You may incur cost to deploy the application into the cluster depending on your cloud subscriptions
+You will need a working kubernetes cluster and may incur cost depending on your cloud subscriptions.

 ## Compatibility